jz-lu/symmetry-learning/README.md

 2. `DLS.ipynb`: Numerical query complexity
 3. `DS/LS.ipynb`: Similar to the above, but just as a function of depth or qubit size.
 4. `GradCirc.ipynb`: Analysis of the noise curve.
-5. `PCA.py / PCA.ipynb`: PCA (principle component analysis) visualization of GHZ state symmetries found.
+5. `PCA.ipynb`: PCA (principle component analysis) visualization of GHZ state symmetries found.

 *Remark*: Depending on how you run the scripts, you may need to change the paths near the beginning of the script.